Beijing bars and clubs areas

 Entertainment in Beijing

 Karaoke: If you want to have fun in the local way, karaoke (卡拉OK; kălā OK), also often called KTV, is the perfect choice.
 It’s not about singing well, it’s about singing.
 There is a big KTV bar on the west side of the Workers’ Stadium (工体; Gōngtĭ) called Kāixīn Yìbăi (开心100).
-They have various sizes of private rooms available depending on the number of people who want to show their singing skills to each other, the smallest ones suitable for 1-3 persons up to the biggest one that can accommodate more than 10 people.
-You might have to wait until a room empties up.
+They have various sizes of private rooms available depending on the number of people in the group, the smallest ones are suitable for 1-3 persons, and the bigger ones for more than 10 people.
+You might have to wait until a room empties up though, it is popular!

 Billiards: If you are into pool or snooker, there is a big underground billiards hall at the north gate of the Workers’ Stadium (工体北门; Gōngtĭ bĕimén).
 You have to go in the gate of the stadium, and the place is on the right side, next to “Mix” bar.
 They are reasonably priced and have plenty of pool tables, though only a couple of snooker tables.

-Bowling: There are several places where you can go bowling in Beijing, since bowling is very popular in China and in Asia in general.
+Bowling: There are several places to go bowling in Beijing, since bowling is very popular in China and in Asia in general.
 The biggest place is called ‘Gongti 100’ (工体一百) at 8 Gongti Xilu, which has no less than 100 lanes, as the name suggests !

 后 (后) [Hòu]